Jonathan Soros: Soros Fund

 Soros worked at Soros Fund Management beginning in 2002 and in 2004, he and his brother, Robert, became co-deputy chairmen of the organization that managed $12.8 billion in funds at that time.
 Their father stepped down at that time, but remained as chairman.

 He focused on operations and was the organization's chief investment officer until he stepped down in 2011.
 His father said that Jonathan was "the principal architect of our transition to a healthy and stable investment operation" out of a turbulent financial period.
 However, that year, the organization had incurred "significant losses" and had converted to a family office—managing the funds of George, his foundation, and Soros family members— and no longer operating as a hedge fund.
 In the process, its investors received $1 billion from the fund.
 Reuters states that the move was made to avoid a deadline to register at the U.S. Securities and Exchange Commission as an investment manager.
 Jonathan remained on the board of his father's foundation.

-JS Financial
+JS Capital Management

-Soros is the founder and chief executive officer of JS Capital Management LLC, a private investment firm, located in midtown Manhattan near Central Park.
+Soros was the founder and chief executive officer of JS Capital Management LLC, a private investment firm, located in midtown Manhattan near Central Park.
 The second quarter 2015 filings showed that the U.S. assets in its portfolio were valued at $500 million, up from $394.76 million the previous quarter.
 In 2015, Bloomberg Politics identified him as one of the hedge fund titans.
+JS Capital Management is now doing business as One Madison Group.

+One Madison Group

+In 2016 JS Capital partnered with One Madison Corporation, a private investment firm, to form a special purpose acquisition company that purchased Ranpak Holdings Corp.
+In 2024, JS Capital combined with One Madison Group.
+Jonathan Soros and JS Capital's CIO, Salil Seshadri joined One Madison Group's CEO Omar Asali as co-founders and partners.